Dress Shoes for Plantar Fasciitis

 Don’t worry.
 With a few simple tricks, your favorite pair of dress shoes can stay in the game–without taking a toll on your feet!

 Have a pair of dress shoes with a tight toe box?
 Fill two heavy-duty ziplock bags with water (be sure to use the same amount of water in each).
-Place on bag the toe box of each shoe, then put the shoes in the freezer overnight.
+Place one bag in the toe box of each shoe, then put the shoes in the freezer overnight.
 As the ice expands, it will gently stretch your dress shoes’ toe box.

 Investing in a shoe stretcher and stretching spray is another way to make toe boxes roomier.
 If you have bunions or corns, this can be especially helpful, since most come with special stretching pieces for these conditions.
 A shoe stretcher costs an average of $30.